 To fix this, you simply need to create a destination filter in every GA view from all properties, and to include only the campaigns were destination url matches (via regex) with the default url of that particular Google Analytics property.

-Counting model: one conversion vs every conversion – Goals in Google Analytics are tracked only once per session while in Google Adwords, depending how you have configured the conversion tracking, you can count only one conversion per ad click or you may count every conversion per ad click.
+Counting model: one conversion vs every conversion – Goals in Google Analytics are tracked only once per session while in Google Ads, depending how you have configured the conversion tracking, you can count only one conversion per ad click or you may count every conversion per ad click.

-This means that if a user came from a paid Google search and clicked 3 times on a button from your website that you track as a goal, in GA you will see one goal completion while in Adwords, if you have configured the conversion to track every conversion, you will get 3 conversions.
+This means that if a user came from a paid Google search and clicked 3 times on a button from your website that you track as a goal, in GA you will see one goal completion while in Google Ads, if you have configured the conversion to track every conversion, you will get 3 conversions.

 Redirect to different pages – If your landing page is redirecting to another page using a 301 or 302 redirect, then Google Analytics will not fire on the landing page and will not record its referrer information, so the real referrer information of that session will not be tracked in Google Analytics.

-As we have seen, there are many instances where data mismatches might occur between Google Analytics, Facebook Ads and Adwords so when dealing with a discrepancy, it is best to check all of these points to see if it can be fixed or not.
-With Google Adwords, most of data discrepancy can be fixed however in the case of Facebook, besides having the GA code and Facebook Pixel properly installed, there is little what can be done to fix the mismatch, so as stated earlier, it is better to view the data from each platform as complimentary, each helping the other in creating a better understanding of your marketing and advertising campaigns rather than expecting one to perform like the other.
+As we have seen, there are many instances where data mismatches might occur between Google Analytics, Facebook Ads and Google Ads so when dealing with a discrepancy, it is best to check all of these points to see if it can be fixed or not.
+With Google Ads, most of data discrepancy can be fixed however in the case of Facebook, besides having the GA code and Facebook Pixel properly installed, there is little what can be done to fix the mismatch, so as stated earlier, it is better to view the data from each platform as complimentary, each helping the other in creating a better understanding of your marketing and advertising campaigns rather than expecting one to perform like the other.

 When submitting the audit form, if you have some data mismatch, please write some details about them in the comments field, so that our experts would take a closer look at the issue.